-The middle class has been difficult to define because there isn't a universal definition of middle class.
+The middle class has been difficult to define because there isn't a universal definition of the middle class.
 The middle class has only been identified based upon an income range while taking to valuable consideration the poverty line of a country and its median income.

 What I'm about to present in this article is a simple and casual look at what it means to belong to the middle-income earners in a country like the Philippines, which itself is attempting to reach upper-middle-income status in the next one or two decades.